 Step 3: Create a Strategy

-How you decide to move forward from the gap analysis should be some combination of training and hiring.
+How you decide to move forward from the skills gap analysis should be some combination of training and hiring.

 Determine how you want to set up training.
 Asking questions like, what skills will you try and develop?
 Will this happen internally or externally?
 Is this a company-wide training, team, or individual?
 Do you need specific training or other elements of learning and development?
-What is desired outcome?
+What is the desired outcome?

 You'll also want to determine hiring plans and strategies.
 Asking questions like, what roles are we currently recruiting for, do we need to add any?
 How will we identify skills in candidates?
 Do our job descriptions accurately depict the skills needed?